Linux PTP or PTP-optimized SONiC – Which One to Choose for Network Synchronization?

 Without additional software tuning, it may be sufficient for personal experiments with certain requirements on time precision.
 However, in more demanding commercial scenarios and larger-scale PTP domains, we need to further optimize the PTP performance to meet the needs of services such as intelligent driving, 5G, industrial automation, etc.

-What are PTP-optimized SONiC Switches
+What are PTP-optimized SONiC Switches?

 SONiC system’s architecture comprises of various modules that interact among each other through a centralized and scalable infrastructure.